jsimplicio/jsimplicio.github.io/_posts/2017-12-7-new-dscout-for-android.md

 ---

 <div class="caption">
-Role: mobile UX and UI<br>
+Role: mobile UI and UX, product thinking.<br>
-Team: Timo Kuhn—UX and UI, Jared Davies—Android engineer, Jonathan Marsh—Android engineer, Jeffrey XU—mobile QA engineer
+Team: Jared Davies, Android engineer.
+Jonathan Marsh, Android engineer.
+Jeffrey XU, mobile QA engineer.
+Timo Kuhn, UI and UX, and product thinking.
 </div>

 The product and engineering teams at dscout worked on a dscout mobile experience that was a major redesign for the iOS and Android apps so that it could handle the new dscout Diary for researchers that was going to be released